eypsilon/browser-reload/README.md

 ~$ source ~/.bash_aliases
 ```

-with Aliases in place, we can reload open windows from a terminal with
+with Aliases in place, we can reload open windows from the terminal with

 ```js
 ~$ BrowserReload